Why read for free what you can BUY?

 - The Order of the Stick has four books and three print-only collections.

 - Platypus Comix had some books compiling every comic posted from February 2001 to May 2004, including many that Peter Paltridge removed from the website.
-Also, the 10th anniversary of the site saw a collection of 11 stories selected by both fans and Peter.
-Plans to publish books of comics produced after May 2004 went indefinitely on hold after Peter became the main editor of local periodical, BANG!
+Also, the 10th anniversary of the site saw a collection of 11 stories considered favorites by fans and/or Peter himself.
+Plans to publish books of comics produced after May 2004 went indefinitely on hold after Peter became the head cartoonist of local periodical, BANG!
 The Entertainment Paper.